Shockp/Backend-Projects/README.md

-# FinTech Projects
+# Backend roadmap.sh
-Repository with the fintech projects finished.
+Repository with projects for the backend role from roadmap.sh